libsyz/gig-instructions/README.md

 ![scannow](https://github.com/libsyz/gig-instructions/blob/main/scannow.png)

-If the command is failing or showing errors that can't be fixed, it will likely be easier to reset the partition.
+If the command is failing or showing errors that can't be fixed, it will likely be easier to reset your cimputer from scratch.
 Please contact your manager if you are unsure

 ### 1.3 Filling the Deel Booking Form